twilio-labs/call-gpt/README.md

 }
 ```
 ### Returning Arguments to GPT
-Your function should always return a value: GPT tends to get confused when the function returns nothing, and may continue trying to call the function expecting an answer.
-If your function doesn't have any data to return to the GPT, you should still consider returning a response that says something like "The function to do (X) ran successfully."
+Your function should always return a value: GPT will get confused when the function returns nothing, and may continue trying to call the function expecting an answer.
+If your function doesn't have any data to return to the GPT, you should still return a response with an instruction like "Tell the user that their request was processed successfully."
+This prevents the GPT from calling the function repeatedly and wasting tokens.

 Any data that you return to the GPT should match the expected format listed in the `returns` key of `function-manifest.js`.